 Located in far northern Washoe County near the borders with California and Oregon, Massacre Rim is so remote that it has “exceptional quality of starry nights” and a nocturnal environment that is protected for its natural values, criteria necessary to meet the International Dark-Sky Association’s strict standards for a Dark Sky Sanctuary.

-Because so much of our world is flooded with artificial light, most of us have no idea what we can actually see if we’re in a place as dark as Massacre Rim.
-So it’s hard to describe.
+Because so much of our world is flooded with artificial light, most of us have no idea what we can actually see if we’re in a place as dark as Massacre Rim, so it’s hard to describe.
 Stunningly beautiful.
 Definitely awe-inspiring.
 So many stars on a moonless night that they actually cast a shadow.
 You really have to see it for yourselves.
 Read on for information on how to get there, stay a bit, and explore one of the darkest skies on the planet.

 Getting to the Massacre Rim WSA Dark Sky Sanctuary

 The Massacre Rim Area is accessible by car or truck, but the final approach from any direction to the perimeter of the Sanctuary will be on a maintained gravel roads.
 These roads may be impassible when wet or during the winter.
 View our custom map for more detail.
 The Sanctuary itself is a landscape administered to protect wilderness values.
 Vehicle travel inside the Sanctuary is limited to a few designated routes that require a high-clearance, 4-wheel

 The Sanctuary is about 230 road miles north of Reno, NV; about 170 road miles west of Winnemucca, NV; and about 200 road miles east of Redding, CA.